bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/readme.md

      molecule init role -d delegated nexus-instance
     ```
 1. cd nexus-instance
+1. mkdir files
+1. mkdir private_keys
+1. cd files/private_keys
+1. Create a file with the same name as your AWS private key having no
+   extension.
+1. Add your AWS private key contents to the file.
+1. chmod 600 [your aws private key file]

+    Note: make sure you don't check this file in to git.
+If you make the
+    repository public, you would expose your private key.
+I always add a
+    .gitignore file that contains **private_keys/**.
+This tells git to ignore
+    the folder.

 1. cd defaults
 1. Add the following variables to the **main.yml** file